skagitstats/skagit.life/content/about.md

 which I thought[^1] would be more relevant tbh.

-I'm not so sure about this whole new trend to "do a blog" about "things" I am "interested" in [^2] to "try to impress" the imagined beings who may click on something that [commands](https://en.wikipedia.org/wiki/Imperative_mood) their computer to render this^[horse-shit (I am too nervous to cuss in the main body.
-This seems safer)].
-It seems *presumptuious* and *rude*.
+I'm not so sure [about](/about) this whole new trend to do a blog about topics I am interested in [^2] to try to impress the imagined beings who may click on something that [commands](https://en.wikipedia.org/wiki/Imperative_mood) their computer to render this[^6].
+The whole 'blogosphere' seems *presumptuious* and *rude*.

 In conclusion, this is a place where patterns are stored on a server due to the vibrations of my brain [^3].
 [It will soon become extremely popular](https://en.wikipedia.org/wiki/The_Secret_(book)), since I plan to model it after McBeth's characterization of life itself [^4].